rgreminger/tilburg-science-hub/docs/tutorial/index.md

         install.packages(c("data.table", "knitr", "Rcpp", "ggplot2"))
         ```

+        !!! warning "R 4.0"

+            Newer versions of R (>=R 4.0) may require you to download additional packages.

+            ```
+            install.packages(c("rlang", "pillar"))
+            ```

+            - If you're being asked whether to build these packages from source or not [options: yes/no], select NO.

+            - If you're being asked to install RTools, please do follow these installation instructions.

     -	[GNU Make](../setup/make.md)

 - Familiarity with our [workflows](../workflow), in particular on [pipelines and project components](../workflow/pipeline.md), [directory structure](../workflow/directories.md) and [pipeline automation](../workflow/automation.md).